justinhennessy/100-days-of-code/log.md

 **Today's Progress**

 Today was a day of reading, I have just received a new book Practical Statistics for Data Scientists which I have started consuming like there is no tomorrow.
-It covers everything I had questions about from EDA (Exploritory Data Analysis), Data sampling and good practices then branches into regression, predictions and classifcations, a must read from what I can tell from the skim.
+It covers everything I had questions about from EDA (Exploratory Data Analysis), Data sampling and good practices then branches into regression, predictions and classifications, a must read from what I can tell from the skim.

 I will hopefully be able to apply some of my learnings to my project soon.